-U.S. Attorney General issues broad ban against seizing media records
+U.S. attorney general issues broad ban against seizing media records

-WASHINGTON, July 19 (Reuters) - U.S. Attorney General Merrick Garland formalized a new policy on Monday that broadly prohibits prosecutors from subpoenaing reporters' phone and email records, an abrupt shift after the Trump administration secretly seized records from several major news outlets in an effort to root out leaks.
+WASHINGTON (Reuters) -U.S. Attorney General Merrick Garland formalized a new policy on Monday that broadly prohibits prosecutors from subpoenaing reporters’ phone and email records, an abrupt shift after the Trump administration secretly seized records from several major news outlets in an effort to root out leaks.

 “A free and independent press is vital to the functioning of our democracy,” the memo says.
 “The Department of Justice will no longer use compulsory legal process for the purpose of obtaining information from or records of members of the news media acting within the scope of newsgathering activities.”

-The Justice Department last month held meetings with media executives to discuss formulating a new policy, after several media companies, including the New York Times, CNN and the Washington Post revealed that their reporters' records had been seized during the Trump era in an effort to identify their confidential sources for national security stories.
+The Justice Department last month held meetings with media executives to discuss formulating a new policy.
+The meetings came after several media companies - including the New York Times, CNN and the Washington Post- revealed that their reporters’ records had been seized during Republican President Donald Trump’s presidency in an effort to identify their confidential sources for national security stories.

 The memo largely protects journalists in the course of their job.
 However, it does contain some limited exceptions.